Jahan16672/Web-Application-Firewall-Home-Lab-using-SafeLine-WAF/README.md

 * Add multi-stage attack chain testing (LFI > RCE)
 * Integrate with ModSecurity or CrowdSec
 * Set up Suricata for network-level detection

----

-> If you found this project helpful, consider giving it a ⭐ on GitHub!